Xu-DongHui/LeetCodeAlgorithm/README.md

 problem 2.Determine whether an integer is a palindrome.
 An integer is a palindrome when it reads the same backward as forward.

  Valid Parentheses
  Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+Longest Substring Without Repeating Characters
+Given a string, find the length of the longest substring without repeating characters.